-Mail: Many branch post offices close during the noon hour and by 6:00 p.m. on weekdays and 2:00 p.m. on Saturdays.
-The main post office (Hauptpost), however, is opened during the Mittagspause and closes at 8:00 p.m.
+Mail: Many branch post offices close during the noon hour and by 6:00 p.m. on weekdays and 1:00 p.m. on Saturdays.
+The main office (Hauptpost), however, is open extended hours.

-Parcels mailed from the United States to Germany will require a customs declaration form, and what gets written on this form may have powerful consequences for the terms and conditions of delivery in Germany.
+Parcels mailed from the United States to Germany will require a customs declaration form, and what is written on this form may have powerful consequences for the terms and conditions of delivery in Germany.
 Enforcement of the customs regulations by the German postal system is sporadic and often arbitrary, but at times it can be a major hassle.
 The customs declaration form asks for the content(s) and dollar value of the package.
-If a high value is listed (more than \$25 or so), the package is certainly subject to German customs duty (Zoll), and you are obligated to make an additional payment when taking delivery of it.
-In such a case, you may receive a notice from the German postal service directing you to pick up your package at the special (and inconveniently located) Zollbahnhof, where the customs clerk may require you to open the package and show the contents.
+If a high value is listed, the package is subject to German customs duty (Zoll), and you are obligated to make an additional payment to pick it up.
+If this is the case, you may receive a notice from the German postal service directing you to pick up your package at the special (and inconveniently located) Zollbahnhof, where the customs clerk may require you to open the package and show the contents.